ygor-sena/42cursus-NetPractice/README.md

 - Submask and CIDR Notation;
 - What a interface, its destination and its next-hop are.

-## How to use the repository
+## ⚒️ How to use the repository

 There are two folders: `net_practice` and `solutions`.
-The first directory contains the exercises to be done and the second folder have the answers for each one of the 10 levels.
+The first directory contains the exercises to be done, and the second folder has the answers for each one of the 10 levels.
+You can try to solve the questions yourself by opening the `index.html` file in the first directory.

-## References
+## 📖 References

 - General references:
   - Playlist of [Network Fundamentals](https://www.youtube.com/playlist?list=PLDQaRcbiSnqF5U8ffMgZzS7fq1rHUI3Q8) by [Network Direction](https://www.youtube.com/@NetworkDirection).